 What a cheery place to start the day!
 Something to note- she switched to Inset door styling here and angled the stiles back on each side, in order to set the area apart and give it more of a furniture look.
 Also notice the attention to detail at the toe space, and that same curve repeated in the overhead valance.
 Inside the countertop cabinets, a cappuccino machine lives, and within the drawers several adjustable drawer dividers to organize beverage supplies.

-In the island we see it angles at the end, following the same angle of the perimeter cabinetry.
-The island's countertop is a natural granite called Shadow Storm.
+In the kitchen island, we see it angles at the end, following the same angle of the perimeter cabinetry.
+The kitchen island’s countertop is a natural granite called Shadow Storm.

 Note the gorgeous detailing on the seating side of the island with the turned posts, extra furniture base, shoe and wainscot paneling.
 Here is an area where a skilled installer is gold.
 The installer for this project, Bob Picciolo (with Ultra Teck Building & Remodeling in Whitefish Bay, WI), is quite the master at finish carpentry.